chrisbodger/veincam2019/Administration/Communications/Bonython-Primary-Visit-02052019.md

 everyone was keen to try it out.
 Special thanks to Sarah Fletcher from Bonython Primary School for organising this showcase.

 A few pieces of feedback regarding VeinCam as a potential educational device:
+- Faliure is okay, part of the process.
+VeinCam flexibility.
+- We're encouraged to read the curriculum.
+Science, biology, and Technology